Approximating the Distribution of the Median and other Robust Estimators on Uncertain Data: Introduction

 \section{Introduction}

-Most statistical or machine learning models of noisy data start with the assumption that a data set $X$ is drawn iid (independent and identically distributed) from a single distribution $\Phi$.
-Since such distributions often represent some true phenomenon plus some noisy observation step, approaches that mitigate the noise involving robust statistics or regularization have become commonplace.
+Most statistical or machine learning models of noisy data start with the assumption that a data set is drawn iid (independent and identically distributed) from a single distribution.
+Such distributions often represent some true phenomenon under some noisy observation.
+Therefore, approaches that mitigate the influence of noise, involving robust statistics or regularization, have become commonplace.

 However, many modern data sets are clearly not generated iid, rather each data element represents a separate object or a region of a more complex phenomenon.
 For instance, each data element may represent a distinct person in a population or an hourly temperature reading.
 Yet, this data can still be noisy; for instance, multiple GPS locational estimates of a person, or multiple temperature sensors in a city.
 The set of data elements may be noisy \emph{and} there may be multiple inconsistent readings of each element.
 To model this noise, the inconsistent readings can naturally be interpreted as a probability distribution.